lukasz-galka-algorithms/gutek/README.md

 4. **Lombok Plugin**: If you plan to develop using an IDE, ensure the `Lombok` plugin is installed to support Lombok annotations.

+5. **JavaFX Plugin**: The project uses JavaFX for building the graphical user interface.
+If your IDE does not natively support JavaFX, you may need to install appropriate plugins.

 ## How to Use

 1. **Clone the repository**: